-You have access to instructors who lead specially-designed group exercise classes.
+You have access to instructors who lead specially designed group exercise classes.

 At participating locations nationwide, you can take classes plus use exercise equipment and other amenities.

-Additionally, SilverSneakers FLEX® gives you options to get active outside of traditional gyms (like recreation centers, malls and parks).
-SilverSneakers® also connects you to a support network and resources such as online exercise videos and a new mobile app.
+Additionally, SilverSneakers FLEX gives you options to get active outside of traditional gyms (like recreation centers, malls and parks).
+SilverSneakers also connects you to a support network and virtual resources through SilverSneakers LIVETM classes, SilverSneakers